-1. One of the ways I like to begin is to provide the child with the opportunity to mouth ARK’s oral motor chew tools (the Grabber, Y-Chew, Probe, and/or Animal Tips).
+1. One of the ways I like to begin chewing therapy for toddlers is to provide them with the opportunity to mouth oral motor chew tools (the Grabber, Y-Chew, Probe, and/or Animal Tips).
 These tools were specifically designed to increase oral awareness, to provide stimulation and tactile sensation, and to exercise the lips, cheeks, tongue, and jaw.
 Through oral exploration, the child just might begin to bite on his/her own, and from there you can progress to chewing.

 2. Demonstrate how to bite so that the child can see and learn what the word actually means.
 Knowing the vocabulary will be an important part of therapy as you encourage the child to bite and chew.
 Over-exaggerate the movement to help communicate the concept.
 Use actual food when illustrating/showing.
 You can also use puppets with mouths to help illustrate biting (and later chewing).
 Take turns with the child to feed the puppet.
 Make it fun and playful.
 Make a bite sound or a glottal /um/ sound.
 Try having the child feed you.